komejo/d8-theming-guide/README.md

 ![https://raw.githubusercontent.com/sqndr/d8-theming-guide/master/img/awesome_theme_screenshot.png](https://raw.githubusercontent.com/sqndr/d8-theming-guide/master/img/awesome_theme_screenshot.png)

-So, the filename for a screenshot does not have to be `screenshot.png`, as long as it is defined in the *info.yml* file.
+Conclusion: the filename for a screenshot does not have to be `screenshot.png`, as long as it is defined in the *info.yml* file.

 #### Adding stylesheets